 - Drill down on each client’s current policy and strategize on any changes that could help make their coverage a more advantageous fit, whether it’s a cost break overall or an expanded benefits package.
 A spreadsheet could get the job done, but an insurance CRM with policy tracking will make easy work of this arduous task.

-- Your role as an agent is to not only sell products and services to your clients but also act as a trusted healthcare consultant.
+- Your role as an agent is to not only sell products and services to your clients, but also act as a trusted health insurance consultant.
 And though Medicare Marketing Guidelines prohibit you from trying to influence clients on what coverage to purchase or change, you’re allowed to answer their questions about plan specifics.
 Reaching out to your customers periodically (say once a quarter) to ask about their general coverage satisfaction is a great way to stay on their radar while getting (and keeping) a handle on their changing healthcare needs.

-Organize Leads and Referrals
+Organize Leads & Referrals

 Customer retention planning is critical, but your enrollment marketing agenda should also include filling up your pipeline with new clientele.

-- Once leads start rolling in, organize prospect and client information in your insurance CRM.
+- Once insurance leads start rolling in, organize prospect and client information in your CRM.
 Be sure to include post-appointment discussion notes, scheduled follow-ups, and whether they were referred to you or found you by some other means.

 - Marketing events are a fantastic way to attract new leads.
-Just remember, compliant events cannot be promoted as AEP-related and must be properly approved by and registered with carriers (be aware: deadlines and requirements may vary with each).
+Just remember, compliant events cannot be promoted as Medicare Open Enrollment-related and must be properly approved by and registered with carriers (be aware: deadlines and requirements may vary with each).
 You’re free to focus on Medicare programs, so long as you don’t cover carrier, plan, or pricing specifics.
-You can also hand out promotional items with your contact information, as well as serve snacks, and hand out business cards.
+You can also hand out promotional items with your contact information, as well as serve snacks and hand out business cards.
 And while you can’t solicit or receive enrollment forms during the event or require participants to provide contact information, you can schedule appointments immediately afterward.

 Do Your Homework

 Thanks in large part to Medicare Advantage, Medicare membership has not only grown in the past decade, but overall spending per customer has also risen.
 And with 10,000 people aging into Medicare eligibility every day — a trend expected to continue until 2030 — the opportunities for increased AEP sales are clear.
-Before the thunder and hustle of AEP sets in, take some time to immerse yourself in the ABCs of the plans you’re contracted to sell, as well as to scope out the competition.
+Before the thunder and hustle of Medicare OEP sets in, take some time to immerse yourself in the ABC’s of the plans you’re contracted to sell, as well as to scope out the competition.

 - Many Medicare beneficiaries are taking advantage of the additional healthcare options made available to them through Medicare Advantage, such as dental, vision, and wellness benefits.
 Focus on these and other related benefits to help enrich your pitch during client meetings and calls.